-“Natural talent”.
-The idea that some people are born with an incredible ability, or they learn faster than everybody else.
-We use it far too often as an excuse for why we shouldn’t do something, saying “I’m just not talented enough”.
-Or, we explain away the abilities of a friend with a simple “she’s so talented”.
-Even when it’s not explicit, the message is that talent is something we are born with.
+“Natural talent.”
+It’s the idea that some people are born with an incredible ability or they learn faster than everybody else.
+We often use it as an excuse for why we shouldn’t do something, saying, “I’m just not talented enough.”
+Or, we explain away the abilities of a friend with a simple, “She’s so talented.”
+Even when it’s not explicit, the message is clear: Talent is something we are born with.
 Something innate.

 It’s a myth.
 Anyone can have talent.

-Malcolm Gladwell talked about the myth of natural talent in the workplace fifteen years ago, and few years later he applied the idea to creative “talent”.
-Since then the principle has been debunked by a variety of researchers from cognitive psychologists to Olympians drawing on psychology and neuroscience.
+Malcolm Gladwell talked about the myth of natural talent in the workplace fifteen years ago, and a few years later he applied the idea to creative talent too.
+Since then, the principle has been debunked by a variety of researchers from cognitive psychologists to Olympic athletes drawing on psychology and neuroscience.

 The answer to success, unsurprisingly, is practice.
 Malcolm Gladwell puts it neatly: